tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 #### Higher emotions

-#### Neuromodulation to computer system management mapping
+#### Neuromodulation to computing system management mapping

 All that was presented above was the description of human thinking process and human emotions in terms of it.
 Only one reference to computer science was done to Marvin Minsky "The emotion machine book"[emotion_machine].
 Result of neuromodulation is neurotransmitters secretion.To map neurotransmitters influence to computing system first we created the list of computing system management parameters:

  1. Generic:
-   2. CPU power
+   2. CPU power: noradrenaline, dopamine
    2. Memory
-     3. Pattern generation
+     3. Pattern generation: serotonin
-     3. Pattern activation
+     3. Pattern activation: dopamine
-     3. Learning
+     3. Learning: serotonin
-   2. Storage
+   2. Storage: serotonin, dopamine
  1. Decision making/reward processing:
-   2. Confidence
+   2. Confidence: serotonin
-   2. Satisfaction
+   2. Satisfaction: serotonin
-   2. Motivation and wanting
+   2. Motivation and wanting: dopamine
-   2. Goal processing
+   2. Goal processing: dopamine
-   2. Number of option to process
+   2. Number of option to process: noradrenaline
-   2. Risky choices inclination
+   2. Risky choices inclination: dopamine

+Parameters are grouped in two folders: most obvious computing system parameters: CPU power management - could be threads distribution or load balancing; memory -

 cpu: noradrenaline
 memory: Dopamine,  Serotonin